Loading...

 From Maine to Hawai‘i

 On October 4, 2021, the future USS Daniel Inouye (DDG-118) left Bath, Maine en route for her new homeport at Pearl Harbor.
+On December 8, 2021 she was commissioned and homeported at Pearl Harbor.

 Senator Inouye placed a high priority on readiness and making sure that our men and women of the armed forces had what they needed to train, fight and return home safely to their families.
 He is definitely smiling down on us, at the thought that his name would be carried forward on as a sophisticated defender and protector of our nation.